kyzym/ws-chat/readme.md

 Feel free to explore the codebase and raise any issues or suggestions.
 Your journey through our WebSocket Chat Application starts now!

 ![chat](image.png)

+Future Plans 🚀
+This application is always on the move!
+I'm currently planning to add user authentication and login features, a personal dashboard for each user, a record of the current user's message history, and a bundle of other cool features.
+So keep an eye out for what's coming next! 🧐